GW-modelling-Spring2022/Course-Materials22/Setup_Instructions/SetupInstructions_Spring22.md

      - Click on the `run_cell` button at the top of the script to run it
     ![](assets/python_vscode_runcell.png)
      - Note: when you try to run a script using Python Interactive in VSCode for the first time, you will be prompted in a dialog box to download IPyKernal say yes to this.
-     - If the code runs correctly you should have an interactive window that opens up and looks something like this:
+     - If the code runs correctly you should have an interactive window that opens up and looks something like this :
     ![](assets/python_vscod_interactive.png)

      - If you are unable to download IPyKernal see instructions below